-fabric design.
-I began experimenting with fabric and surface design in 1970, and have always had a studio
+I began experimenting with fabric and surface design around 1970, and have always had a studio where I can

-inspiration from natural forms and the interplay between negative and positive space.
-First and foremost, I am
+from natural forms and the interplay between negative and positive space.
+First and foremost, I am a painter.

 I use only the best quality silks.
 My favorite is 16.5mm stone-washed crepe

 de Chine due to its luxurious texture, with chiffon as a close second.
 19.5mm silk satin charmeuse is to die for.

 The fine "hand" of the silk is unaffected by wax or resists because I apply dye directly to the scarves, thickened